tgirke/rcf/alerts.md

 ## Unexpected exceptions

-### 10:02AM, 13-Apr-17: UPS failure
+### 10:02 AM, 13-Apr-17: UPS failure

 Our UPS unit went down some time last night causing a power failure on all systems.
 Jordan is bypassing the UPS to bring things back up in the next
 1-2 hours.
-Nationwide power will come in asap possible to repair the UPS.
+Nationwide Power will come in asap possible to repair the UPS.
 This failure has not resulted in any overheating problems since the AC units are running on a different power cricuit.